 Learn MoreTrees are a critical part of our city’s infrastructure, filtering air and water, decreasing summer temperatures, reducing energy bills, improving mental health, and calming traffic.
 Learn more about what the city is doing to care for this resource and what you can do.

 Learn MoreAs energy costs continue to rise, solar panels can be an effective way to decrease your energy bills and carbon emissions.
-This page is meant to guide home- and business-owners through the process of installing solar panels and remove some of the guesswork from the process.
+This page is meant to guide home- and business owners through the process of installing solar panels and remove some of the guesswork from the process.
 These installations are a large investment–sometimes exceeding tens of thousands of dollars–so it is critical that you make an informed decision.

 Learn MoreThe Dearborn Department of Public Health is working with JustAir, a Michigan-based startup, to operate 10 air quality monitors across the city, providing real-time, publicly-available air quality information.
 You can view the monitors on the public JustAir dashboard here (select Dearborn from the dropdown menu).